Beryl-Jingxin/PyExoCross/docs/source/conversion.md

 Here, the quantum number formats are the formats of quantum numbers you want to save in the output file.

 In the standard HITRAN2004 format, both global and local quantum numbers have 15 characters.

+## Filters

+`ConvUncFilter(Y/N)`: If it is yes, the value is the maximum uncertainty you require, in unit of cm⁻¹.

+`ConvThreshold(Y/N)`: If it is yes, the value is the minimum intensity you require, in unit of cm/molecule.

 ## Convert data format from ExoMol to HITRAN